AUrieta13/Electronic_Sales_Data/README.md

 - Changing datatypes of columns (to_numeric, to_datetime, astype)

 ## Data exploration:
-To answer so business questions, many different pandas & matplotlib methods were utilized.
+To answer some business questions, many different pandas & matplotlib methods were utilized.
 They include:
 - Concatenating multiple csvs together to create a new DataFrame (pd.concat)
 - Adding columns
 - Parsing cells as strings to make new columns (.str)